-After the PRC, on August 25, 2002, published missile export control regulations (promised in November 2000), a salient issue is whether and when President Bush would exercise the authority to waive the sanctions (and allow satellite exports), particularly surrounding the summit set for October 25, 2002.
-While in Beijing on August 26, 2002, to discuss Jiang's visit, Deputy Secretary of State Richard Armitage welcomed the new regulations but added that further discussions were needed.
-On the same day, the State Department spokesperson stressed that questions remained about enforcement of the controls and reductions in PRC proliferation practices.
+On August 25, 2002, the PRC published missile export control regulations (promised in November 2000), just before Deputy Secretary of State Richard Armitage arrived in Beijing to discuss an upcoming Bush-Jiang summit.
+Armitage welcomed the new regulations but added that further discussions were needed.
+The State Department spokesperson stressed that questions remained about enforcement of the controls and reductions in PRC proliferation practices.
+Depending on the enforcement and effectiveness of the controls, one issue for Bush is whether and when to waive the sanctions imposed in September 2001.

-Moreover, the regulations raise a number of questions, including the roles of the Ministry of Foreign Trade and Economic Cooperation (MOFTEC) and Ministry of
+Moreover, the regulations raise a number of questions, including the roles of the Ministry of Foreign Trade and Economic Cooperation (MOFTEC) and Ministry of Foreign Affairs.

-Foreign Affairs.
 Part 1 of that control list (missiles and other delivery systems) and dual-use items (in Part 2) for military use are subject to the Regulations on Administering Arms Exports issued in 1997, under the jurisdiction of the State Council and Central Military Commission (China's military command).
 Also, unlike the MTCR, the PRC's regulations on missile-related exports do not state a strong presumption to deny transfers of Category I items or any missiles or other items judged to be intended to deliver any WMD.